awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cost_Category/_index.md

 ## Permissions required
-We will require to login using administrator access for both the management account and member account to complete this lab.
+We will require to login using administrator access for both the Management Account and Cost Optimization Member Account to complete this lab.

 {{% notice note %}}
-**Note** - We shall login with administrator access to run cloud formation template to create multiple resources.
+**Note** - We shall login with administrator permission to run cloud formation template to create multiple resources.
 We are proceeding with broad permissions here.
 Best Practice is to reduce the permissions that you grant to work toward least privilege.
 {{% /notice %}}

 ## Costs